-Pengi is a really cool felt penguin softie kids can make.
+Pengi is a really cool felt penguin sewing pattern kids can make.
 It’s also my contribution to Sew a Softie for Christmas which, as a continuation of Sew a Softie Day held earlier this year, is a fun creative way to get parents and kids sewing together.
+Here’s a video tutorial on how to make Pengi: a free penguin sewing pattern if you prefer watching videos.

 I’ve got to say I love penguins.
 I remember when I was in primary school and they took us to the zoo and I saw a fairy penguin…really cute little fellows we have down here in Australia…and I just fell in love with them and dreamed of having a fairy penguin as a friend who would live at home with me and follow me around everywhere.
 And besides, “fairy penguin” struck me as the cutest name ever…in New Zealand they call them “little blue penguins” which doesn’t quite sound as magical…although their Maori name “korora” does have a exotic ring for an English speaker like me.